krenalis/krenalis/doc/src/javascript-sdk/storage-locations.md

-# Data Storages
+# Storage Locations

 The JavaScript SDK is designed to store user data directly within the user's browser.
-Through the [`store.type`](options.md#storagetype-option) option, you can control which storages the data will be saved to, or choose not to save them at all.
+Through the [`storage`](options.md#storage-option) option, you can control which storage locations the data will be saved to, or choose not to save them at all.
 This capability is particularly important in ensuring compliance with privacy regulations, as selecting the appropriate storage method can significantly impact the level of user data protection and privacy afforded by the application.

-Below are the browser storages that the JavaScript SDK can use to store user data:
+Below are the browser storage locations that the JavaScript SDK can use to store data:

-- cookies
+- cookie
 - localStorage
 - sessionStorage
 - memory

-And below are the types of information that the JavaScript SDK stores in these storages:
+And below are the types of information that the JavaScript SDK stores in these storage locations:

 - Anonymous ID
 - Session